autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 A couple of years after I realised I was trans, I began attempting to take the NHS pathway.
 When going to my GP to ask to be referred, I was able to cite the Royal College of GPs' guidance on ["The role of the GP in transgender care"](https://www.rcgp.org.uk/representing-you/policy-areas/transgender-care), which they say is "to promptly refer, where appropriate, to a Gender Identity Clinic".
 (As in, not refuse, or introduce arbitrary delays, which I have heard from others attempting to do the same).

 Thankfully in my case, my GP listened to me, and within a few weeks I received a letter from the Brackenburn clinic (despite the NHS having my email address), asking me to email or phone them to confirm that I did actually wish to opt into the service - an unnecessary step which only serves to add further delays, with the risk of people missing the letter and not added to the waiting list, therefore being forgotten about.
-A week later, I received another two seperate letters from the Brackenburn clinic to confirm I had been added to the waiting list, and say they are "unable to provide ... a timeframe regarding an initial appointment".
+A week later, I received another two separate letters from the Brackenburn clinic to confirm I had been added to the waiting list, and say they are "unable to provide ... a timeframe regarding an initial appointment".

 In an <abbr title="Frequently Asked Questions">FAQ</abbr> that has [since been removed](https://web.archive.org/web/20191217023650/https://belfasttrust.hscni.net/pdf/BrackenburnClinic-FAQ.pdf) from their website, Brackenburn state they "endeavour to see people for their first appointment within the set target of 13 weeks".
 At time of writing, I have been waiting for 52 weeks.